pingcap/docs/tidb-cloud/migrate-from-op-tidb.md

 6. Verify the incremental replication task.

-    - If the replication task is created successfully, it shows "Create changefeed successfully!" in the output.
+    - If the replication task is created successfully, the message "Create changefeed successfully!" is displayed in the output.
     - Check the status of the replication task.
 If the state shows `normal`, it means the replication task is normal.

         ```shell